cljohnson/lsearch/README.md

 lsearch
 =======

-An learning experiment with python, NLTK and django
+A learning experiment with python, NLTK and django